Choosing the First AI Workflow for a Small Business

 The business should write down examples of:

-- an answer that must be escalated to a person
+| answer that must be escalated | teaches the system when to stop |

 This does not need to be complicated.
 A small evaluation set of realistic examples is enough to make the conversation concrete.
 Without it, teams end up judging the system by vibes, demos, and isolated successes.